 While nature always has and will continue to surprise us, at Mosquito Squad of Franklin & Framingham, we’re going to side on the error of being over-prepared.
 With ticks being active this early in the season and the mild winter we just experienced, we’re using history to guide us in our preparations.
 Our highly trained technicians are ready to provide the best tick control service in the area.

 If you’re preparing for a gorgeous spring, summer & fall season and want to make sure your family can enjoy your property worry-free, call today.
-We offer our traditional tick barrier spray that eliminates 85-90% ticks & mosquitoes on contact.
+We offer our traditional tick barrier treatment that eliminates 85-90% ticks & mosquitoes on contact.
 Add our tick tube treatment to eliminate larval ticks at the source of their infection, for the best Lyme Disease prevention you can achieve at your home.